Fudge: Fudge at women's colleges

 Making fudge was a popular activity at women's colleges, especially Vassar College in Poughkeepsie, New York.
 In a letter written by Emelyn Battersby Hartridge, a student at Vassar College, she recounts the purchase of a box of fudge, which was sold for 40 cents a pound in 1886 in Baltimore, Maryland.
-She also claimed to have given fudge its “real introduction” to Vassar College in 1888 by selling her own 30 lb batch.
+She also claimed to have given fudge its "real introduction" to Vassar College in 1888 by selling her own 30 lb batch.
 The diary of student Elma Martin mentions making "fudges" in 1892.
 An 1893 letter from a Vassar College student Adelaide Mansfield describes "fudges" as containing sugar, fruit, chocolate, milk, and butter.

-A recipe for "Fudges at Vassar" was printed in The Sun in 1895.
+A recipe for "Fudges at Vassar" was printed in The Sun in 1894.
 Despite describing the confections as "Vassar chocolates", the recipe given comprises sugar, milk, butter, and vanilla extract.
 Wellesley College and Smith College have their own versions of a fudge recipe dating from the late 19th or early 20th century.

+The popularity of fudge on women's college campuses was expressed in an 1895 song by Vassar students: